-It is intended that financial assistance administered by Okaloosa-Walton Community College does not discriminate on the basis of race, sex, age, national origin, religion, marital status or handicap.
+Financial assistance administered by OWCC does not discriminate on the basis of race, sex, age, national origin, religion, marital status or handicap.
 Specific additional non-discriminatory criteria and academic standing status may be required for particular assistance or scholarships.

 COLLEGE COSTS